hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/release-notes/index.rst

     // grant alice CanReadAsAnyParty and CanExecuteAsAnyParty rights await sdk.adminLedger!.grantMasterUserRights(aliceUser.id, true, true)

-* ListWallets now return a list of partyIds instead of partyDetails
+* ListWallets now returns a list of partyIds instead of partyDetails
-* ListWallets now correctly returns the parties that the user have access to (including CanReadAsAnyParty)
+* ListWallets now correctly returns the parties that the user has access to (including CanReadAsAnyParty)
 * Extended the max timeout when onboarding a party from 20s to 1 minute
 * Party onboarding now queries the specific party instead of all parties (performance improvement)
-* Party onboarding now have idempotent behavior
+* Party onboarding now has idempotent behavior
 * Default values changed for Wallet SDK from `localLedgerDefault` to `localNetledgerDefault` on all controllers

 .. code-block:: javascript